sunny00777180/yukiyo-privacy/README.md

-# Yukiyo Privacy Policy Page
+# JittaKey Privacy Policy Page
-This repository contains multilingual privacy policy pages for the Yukiyo app.
+This repository contains multilingual privacy policy pages for the JittaKey app.